groupdocs-metadata/GroupDocs.Metadata-Products/content/metadata/nodejs-java/edit/ppt.en.md

     link_title: "Learn more"
     picture: "about_metadata.svg" # 480 X 400
     content: |
-       [GroupDocs.Metadata for Node.js via Java](/metadata/nodejs-java/) is an advanced metadata fields manipulation solution to easily read, add, modify, delete, search, compare, replace and export metadata information from images and document formats without using any external software.
-Edit metadata details from Word documents, Excel spreadsheets, PowerPoint presentations, Outlook emails, OneNote, Visio, Project, PDF, AutoCAD, ZIp, Audio and Video file formats along with the support for working with many other metadata processing features.
+       [GroupDocs.Metadata for Node.js via Java](/metadata/nodejs-java/) is an advanced solution for reading, adding, modifying, deleting, searching, comparing, replacing, and exporting metadata from images and documents.
+Edit metadata in Word, Excel, PowerPoint, Outlook, OneNote, Visio, Project, PDF, AutoCAD, ZIP, audio, and video files, along with many other features.

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Steps for Updating Metadata to Ppt in Node.js via Java"
+    title: "Steps to Update Metadata in Ppt Using Node.js via Java"
     content: |
-      **[GroupDocs.Metadata for Node.js via Java](https://products.groupdocs.com/metadata/nodejs-java/)** makes it easy for Node.js via Java developers to edit metadata details to Ppt files from within their applications by implementing a few easy steps.
+      **[GroupDocs.Metadata for Node.js via Java](https://products.groupdocs.com/metadata/nodejs-java/)** allows Node.js via Java developers to edit metadata in Ppt files with a few easy steps.

-      1. Load the Ppt file to be updated
+      1. Load the Ppt file to be updated.
-      2. Specify a predicate that will be used to filter desired metadata properties.
+      2. Specify a predicate to filter desired metadata properties.
-      3. Pass the predicate and the new value to the UpdateProperties method.
+      3. Pass the predicate and new value to the UpdateProperties method.
       4. Save the changes.

     code: